CASE STUDIES

 Numerous aeration holes are laser-cut into the case to provide a sufficient flow of steam during autoclaving, as well as proper ventilation for drying.
 In addition, titanium brackets provide adequate instrument constraint with minimum contact for improved cleaning and autoclaving.

-“Mack uses laser welding and special forming techniques to support the instrumentation with titanium brackets,” adds Grecco.
-“We also anodize the titanium for an anti-galling effect and improved silk screening and cosmetics.”
+Mack Molding also uses laser welding and special forming techniques to support the instrumentation with titanium brackets.
+The titanium is anodized as well, for an anti-galling effect and improved silk screening and cosmetics.

 Resources Required

-To better accommodate Stryker’s case & tray program, Mack invested $1.4 million to shorten the supply chain and lengthen its vertical integration in sheet metal fabrication, a core competency.
-“We added more laser-cutting capacity, as well as laser welding and other secondary operations,” says Walck.
-“The product is now manufactured almost completely in-house, which helps minimize risk in the supply chain.
-I can’t emphasize enough how important it is for OEMs to choose manufacturing partners who have the financial wherewithal and expertise to see them through the product launch, invest in their needs, and minimize all that can go wrong when dealing with multiple outside suppliers.”
+To better accommodate the customer’s case & tray program, Mack Molding invested $1.4 million to shorten the supply chain and lengthen its vertical integration in sheet metal fabrication, a core competency.
+The Company added more laser-cutting capacity, as well as laser welding and other secondary operations, meaning the product is manufactured almost completely in-house, helping minimize risk in the supply chain.

 ……………………………………………………………………..

-- What IS the best deal I can get for this lab?
+• What IS the best deal I can get for this lab?

-- Should I buy in bulk?
+• Should I buy in bulk?

-- Should I consign products?
+• Should I consign products?

-- Should I reduce the variation of vendors?
+• Should I reduce the variation of vendors?

 How it works

-Using healthcare RFID technology, readers track the individual tags on each item and report on its status.
+Permitted to use Bridget at PPMC OR.
+Mack Medical Case Studies.Using healthcare RFID technology, readers track the individual tags on each item and report on its status.
 Smart cabinets identify the disposition of items every 18 minutes.
 With multiple readers and redundancy of reads, a continuous read cycle captures the disposition as products are removed or returned to the shelf.
 No more manual counting.

 Hospital staffs simply wave the item at the Point of Service reader to capture its usage, resulting in more accurate target inventory, product replenishment, and charge capture.
 Users logon to the internet and view a host of user-friendly reports and analytical tools to effectively manage inventory supply levels.
-A customer-driven company, WaveMark focuses a lot of energy on customizing the reports to the individual needs of hospitals, so there are generally three or four new web-based software releases annually.
+A customer-driven company, the customer focuses a lot of energy on customizing the reports to the individual needs of hospitals, so there are generally three or four new web-based software releases annually.
 But they are all included in the subscription.
 No more expensive upgrades.

-WaveMark has chosen MackMedical as its manufacturing arm.
-There are currently seven RFID-enabled cabinets in WaveMark’s portfolio, including a five-shelf cabinet, five-shelf cabinet with locking doors, hanging cabinet with six hangers, bin for tall boxes, mobile four-shelf cabinet, tabletop one-shelf cabinet, and a hanging cabinet with doors that is still in development.
+The customer chose Mack Molding as its manufacturing arm.
+There are several RFID-enabled cabinets in the customer’s portfolio, including a five-shelf cabinet, five-shelf cabinet with locking doors, hanging cabinet with six hangers, bin for tall boxes, mobile four-shelf cabinet, tabletop one-shelf cabinet, and a hanging cabinet with doors that is still in development.

 All models feature RFID technology and are built of high grade steel and engineering thermoplastics.
 They are each subjected to a rigorous cycle of quality testing that includes:

-- 54-step build check sheet to verify proper configuration of critical element
+• WaveMark mfring.
+Mack Medical Case Studies.54-step build check sheet to verify proper configuration of critical element

-- Hi-Pot test to ensure power supplies and safety grounds are correctly configured
+• Hi-Pot test to ensure power supplies and safety grounds are correctly configured

-- Several software checks for proper configuration and setup
+• Several software checks for proper configuration and setup

-- Physical checks on motors
+• Physical checks on motors

-- Communication/connectivity checks between boards, computers, motors
+• Communication/connectivity checks between boards, computers, motors

-- Full performance test with calibrated test set to simulate actual use
+• Full performance test with calibrated test set to simulate actual use

-- 48-hour burn-in with second full performance test
+• 48-hour burn-in with second full performance test

-- Verification of communications within cabinet and from cabinet to server
+• Verification of communications within cabinet and from cabinet to server

-- Final quality audit prior to packaging.
+• Final quality audit prior to packaging.

 Additionally, all work instructions are formatted with quality checks at key points of subassembly.